Ticket Statuses (in progress)

 Alert

-• Admin needs to do something – use status “FOLLOW UP NEEDED: ADMIN.”
-Add a note to specify what needs to be done and who is to do it.
+• Admin needs to take action – use status “FOLLOW UP NEEDED: ADMIN.”
+Add a note indicating what needs to be done and who is to do it.
 You should generally alert the admin via a note that includes an email notification.
 (Tip: Use the Ticket Template 008 "Tech Handoff to Office Admin.")

-• Primary resource on the ticket need to do something – use status “Follow Up Needed:Resource.”
-Add a note to specify what needs to be done .
+• Primary resource on the ticket needs to take action – use status “Follow Up Needed:Resource.”
+Add a note indicating what needs to be done .
 You should generally alert the team member via a note that includes an email notification.
 If this status is set, it is the responsibility of the primary resource on the ticket (whether office admin or technician) to take the next steps on this ticket, whether administrative or technical.

-• We are waiting to hear back from client on a technical issue - use status WAITING CUSTOMER.
-(This status triggers a Workflow rule after five days which sends a reminder to the customer that we are waiting to hear from them).
-Do not use this after sending a scheduling link.
+• We are waiting to hear back from the customer - use status WAITING CUSTOMER.
+(This status triggers an Autotask workflow rule after five days which sends a reminder to the customer that we are waiting to hear from them).
+Do not use this status after sending a scheduling link.
+Use SCHEDULING LINK SENT.

 • We are waiting until an item arrives that the customer ordered before further action can be taken – use status “WAITING CUSTOMER.”
 Don't use Waiting Vendor because we do not have a direct relationship with the vendor.
 We are waiting for the customer.

-• When the ticket has been completed, including all checklist items checked off - use status "COMPLETE" User-defined field "Time Entries Done" should be marked complete as well.
+• When the ticket has been completed and all checklist items have been checked off - use status "COMPLETE."
+Please note that if the User-defined field "Time Entries Done" is set to Time Entries Not Completed, then the ticket will re-open automatically.

-• When the ticket needs to be addressed at a later date - use status "DEFERRED" and set due date for the date it needs to be addressed.
-If you don't update the due date, the ticket can get lost indefinitely.
+• When the ticket needs to be addressed at a later date - use status "DEFERRED" and set the due date for the date it needs to be addressed.
+If the due date isn't updated, the ticket can get lost indefinitely.
+(Unfortunately there is no way to set a workflow rule in AT to account for this.)
+Shortly before the due date, a workflow rule will fire so that the primary resource will receive a reminder and the status will update to Follow-Up Needed - Resource

 Warning